The cost-of-living crisis

 The most commonly used inflation index is called the Consumer Price Index or CPI.

 Last winter (2022) the government gave some help with energy bills to everyone in the UK, with more help targeted at those on a low income.
-The last payment for energy bills was made in March, and from April, government help will be targeted at people who are on benefits, those with disabilities and people over State Pension age.
+The last payment for energy bills was made in March.
+The government has stated that, in the future, it will target its financial support to people who are on certain means-tested state benefits.

 If you’re on certain benefits, including Universal Credit and income-related Jobseeker’s Allowance, you are eligible to get £900 of help with the cost of living.
 You don’t have to claim the financial help – instead the payments of £301, £300 and £299 will be made in three stages.